gewmas/JGame_Slogo_Team11/Design Document.md

 * View is responsible for painting the trace of the activeTurtle according to the TurtleTrace.

 #Primary Classes and Methods
-###As the controller is the API interface between the front end and backend, it was important for us to define it before beginning the project
+### The controller is the API interface between the frontend and backend

 ```java
 Controller